 The purpose of the baths was to provide the public with an indoor swimming area in order to combat San Francisco’s cold and foggy climate.

 Today, the ruins of Sutro Baths offer a unique glimpse into San Francisco’s history and culture.
 Whether you’re an avid historian or simply looking for a fun day trip, be sure to check out this fascinating California Historical Landmark which is open to the public for sightseeing.

 Twin Peaks is one of the best places to get a panoramic view of San Francisco and its surroundings.
 The two peaks, Twin Peaks West and Twin Peaks East, sit at an elevation of 922 feet (281 meters) and offer stunning views of the San Francisco skyline.
-On a clear day, you can see all the way to the San Francisco Bay and even across to Marin County.
+On a clear day, you can see all the way to San Francisco Bay and even across to Marin County.

-Twin Peaks is a popular spot for tourists and locals alike, so be sure to arrive early to avoid the crowds.
+Twin Peaks is a popular spot for tourists and locals alike, so be sure to arrive early to avoid crowds.
 And if you’re feeling energetic, you can always hike up one of the peaks for an even better view.

 Best Thing to do with Kids: Walt Disney Family Museum

 The Walt Disney Family Museum is a must-visit for families and one of the best San Francisco attractions.
 Located in the Presidio, this museum celebrates the life and work of Walt Disney, one of the most iconic animators and filmmakers of all time.